UT4-BTDevTeam/UTReplaysDownloader/README.md

 ```
 Now you can run the game normally.
 The Watch tab should list your downloaded replays instead of UT replays, and they can be played normally.

-To go back to using default Epic server, simply invalidate the config by changing the section name `[NetworkReplayStreaming]` with gibberish like for example `[NetworkReplayStreamingAAA]`.
+To go back to using default Epic's replay servers, simply invalidate the config by changing the section name `[NetworkReplayStreaming]` with gibberish like for example `[NetworkReplayStreamingAAA]`.